 Indian teachers openly shared yoga with Western culture during the 20th century with the intention of teaching all people interested in the practice of yoga.
 A fascinating aspect of yoga is that it is not just a spiritual philosophy, and it is not just a physical or mental exercise.

 Yoga, as we discussed earlier, is a practice and lifestyle that benefits the body, mind, and spirit.
 This makes it very unique, and therefore, it’s one of the reasons that yoga has become so popular today.
-Here, I will list some of the specific health benefits that you can expect from a yoga practice:
+Here, I will list some of the specific health benefits of yoga that you can expect from a consistent yoga practice:

 7 Benefits of Practicing Yoga Regularly

 1. Improved Breathing and Heart Health

 While there are many styles of yoga, practicing breathing techniques, or pranayama, is a common aspect.
 When you breathe mindfully, you send more oxygen to your lungs, and oxygenated blood to your heart, in turn bettering the health of your overall body.

 Also, by improving your breathing, you can deal with stress and anxiety in a calmer, more logical manner.

 With certain yoga practices, such as vinyasa, yin, and hatha yoga, you put your body in poses that increase the flexibility of your muscles and tendons.

 The focus on flexibility is especially important starting in your mid-20s as stress causes stiffness of the muscles, and our bodies are starting to need more stretching to maintain our range of motion.

 3. Tones Muscles